 At ALU, you are in charge of guiding your internship journey.

 ALU's Career Development team will work with you to fill out a profile on your internship interests and what skills you hope to develop.
-The team will then share this profile with our employer partners, and will invite you to interview with our employer partners who would be a good match for your interests/skills.
+The team will then share this profile with our employer partners and will invite you to interview with our employer partners who would be a good match for your interests/skills.
 Ultimately, it is the employer's decision on who they interview and eventually hire, and we cannot guarantee that you will receive an internship from one of our employer partners.
-In the last two years, however, our Career Development team has placed 100% of students in internships.

 The second option is for you to apply for internships outside of our employer network.
 This offers the most flexibility in letting you choose the exact type of internship you would like to pursue.